✔️Article reviewed by Dr. Whittenburg, director, on Jan 2nd, 2023. View our editorial quality process.

 Facing the difficult decision to say a final goodbye to a beloved family pet is made even more difficult when finances must be considered.
-Our dogs are there when we wake up every morning, eagerly waiting for us to arrive home from school or work every single day.
+Our dogs are there when we wake up every morning, eagerly waiting for us to arrive home from school or work every day.
 When the end finally comes, it can be heart-breaking.
 It’s especially challenging when we need to consider how much it can cost to euthanize a dog.

-Euthanasia only (owner takes pet back) | Euthanasia and Group Cremation (No ashes returned) | Euthanasia and Individual Cremation (Ashes returned) | |
+Euthanasia only (owner takes pet back) | Euthanasia + Group Cremation | Euthanasia + Individual Cremation | |

-Humane Society | $35-$145, depending on your dog’s size | $75-$190 | $130-$270 |
+Humane Society | $35-$145, based on weight | $75-$220, based on weight | $130-$270, based on weight |

 PetSmart’s Banfield Clinics | $50-$130 | $120-$160 | $250-$290 |